aleconca/Functional_Programming/README.md

 >Principles of Programming Languages

 Programming languages serve as the foundation for software development.
-Understanding their core principles is crucial for creating efficient, maintainable, and reliable programs.
+Understanding their core principles is crucial for creating efficient, maintainable and reliable programs.
 Here are some key principles:

 1.Syntax and Semantics: Programming languages have specific rules (syntax) and meanings (semantics) that govern how code is written and executed.